PascalSchroederDE/devops_for_ai_bt/content/4chapter.md

 ![Microsoft Azure Machine Learning Service column selection](images/chapter4/azure_column_select.png){ width=500px #fig:selcols}

 In this case, this is the cleaning of the data.
 For this, there is a corresponding component in the category `Data Transformation / Manipulation`.
 After dragging it to the workspace, it has to be chosen, which columns should be tested for missing data.
 Because in the used dataset, every single cell is required to have a value, every column is being selected.
-Then it has to be set, what should happen with faulty rows.
+Then it has to be configured, what should happen with faulty rows.
 There are six options that can be performed: Removing the entire row when a missing value occurs within this row; Removing the entire column when a missing value occurs within this column; Replacing it with the mean, median or mode value or replacing it with a user-specified value.

-There are not many missing values within this huge dataset so that the removing rows influence the overall performance of the creating model noticeably.
+There are not many missing values within this huge dataset so that the removing rows do not influence the overall performance of the creating model noticeably.
 Because of this and for simplicity reasons, the method to remove rows with missing values has been chosen.

 Next, the data need to be normalized, which means that the values of the single pixels, which lay between 0 and 255, should be transformed into a value between 0 and 1.
 This can be done with the `Normalize Data` component.
 There the *MinMax*  transformation method has been chosen, which has been described in chapter \ref{sec:aicycle}.

 Other possibilities would have been Zscore, Logistic, LogNormal, or TanH.
 These methods are explained in the according Microsoft Documentation. [@MicrosoftDocsb]

 After that, the data has been prepared.
-However, the features can be improved with Feature Engineering.
+The features can be improved with Feature Engineering.
 One example is to encode the categories so that they are given as numbers instead of strings.
 For that, there is no specific component existing, so it can only be done by writing and adding a Python script.
 The Python Script component can get three inputs - two datasets and a script bundle as *zip*  for providing necessary methods.
 The script to encode the data can look as follows:

 \begin{lstlisting}[caption={Python: Label encoder for Azure ML service}, captionpos=b] import pandas as pd